lengfeld/subpatch/website/tut/basic-usage.md

 # Basic usage

-This tutorial explains how to add a third party dependency with subpatch to a git repository.
+This tutorial explains how to add a third party dependency to a git repository.
+You will learn

+* how to add a subproject to the superproject,
+* how to query the subprojects and get more information about them and
+* how to upgrade a subproject to a new upstream version.

-In this tutorial the superproject is a simple C-library project that contains a function that adds two numbers.
+In this tutorial the superproject is a simple C-library project that contains a single function that adds two numbers.
 The subproject (=third party dependency) is the [GoogleTest](https://google.github.io/googletest/) test library for C and C++ projects.

 ## Prerequisites

-To follow the tutorial you need the following setup
+To follow the tutorial you need the following setup and skills:

 * Basic knowledge of git and the command line
 * git installed